heptarch/heptarch.github.io/drafts/demon.md

 Ȣ. "My name?"
 The little man looks puzzled, dons a pair of spectacles, and mounts the back of the armchair like a lectern.
-"According to Rabbinic lore, Solomon bound Ashmedai—King of Demons—with a chain and anklet graven with the tetragrammaton, and bade him construct the great temple.
+"According to Rabbinic lore, Solomon bound Ashmedai—Prince of Demons—with a chain and anklet graven with the tetragrammaton, and bade him construct the great temple.
  Once complete, Solomon removed the bindings to see a further demonstration of the demon's powers.
 Ashmedai flung him a thousand